By Laura Blumenfeld, Washington Post Writer

 Desiree is three years old, Wise says.
 Desiree does not want to come

 out.
-She is the alter Jay invoked when her guardian used to bind her in bed
+She is the alter Jay invoked when her guardian used to bind her in

-shattering, a "major split" in Jay's personality.
+causing a shattering, a "major split" in Jay's personality.

 Jay is looking queasy.